Signed in as:

 ---

-Diane Barbour has been a member of LLI since 2010.
-Growing up in New Jersey, she enjoyed drawing and painting as a hobby, but never took any art classes.
+Diane Barbour has been a member of LLI since 2010 and served on the LLI Board of Directors since 2025.
+Growing up in New Jersey, she enjoyed drawing and painting as a hobby but never took any art classes.
 When she retired from her job as a chief information officer, she enrolled in art classes at LLI and the VMFA Studio School.
 Diane has taken art classes with many of the LLI art instructors.
 She enjoys painting in oil and watercolor, particularly birds and animals.

 ---